 Kellie Murphy, a multidisciplinary artist based in Brooklyn, New York, has over fifteen years of experience in creative endeavors.
 She finds the balance between collaborating with talented creatives on advertising /editorial projects and her quiet studio practice to be mutually beneficial.

-Kellie has collaborated with conceptual still life photographers on commissioned projects for such clients as: Deloitte, Forbes, Money Magazine, Readers Digest, The Bravo Group, Super 8 Motels, IBM, Smithsonian Magazine, Hewlett Packard, Consumer Reports, Georgia Power, AT&T, Williamstown Theatre, Johnson & Johnson, Dr. Oz Magazine, and The World Wildlife Fund.
+Kellie has collaborated with conceptual still life photographers on commissioned projects for such clients as: Deloitte, Forbes, Money Magazine, The Wall Street Journal, Supercell, AARP, The Bravo Group, Oprah Magazine, Super 8 Motels, IBM, Smithsonian Magazine, Hewlett Packard, Consumer Reports, Georgia Power, AT&T, Williamstown Theatre, Johnson & Johnson, Dr. Oz/The Good Life Magazine, and The World Wildlife Fund.